Signatures database

 The signatures database is the heart of bucketAV.
 It contains patterns or “signatures” of known malware.
 The scan engine uses these signatures to identify and detect malware.
 Without a comprehensive and up-to-date signatures database, a malware scanning tool may be ineffective in detecting and protecting against new and emerging threats.

-We also host a mirror of the ClamAV signatures database that we sync ~ every hour to guarantee priority access to the signatures database for our customers.
+We also host a mirror of the ClamAV® or Sophos® signature database that we sync approximately every hour to guarantee priority access to the signatures database for our customers.
+We validate updates to against a set of known clean and infected files before we sync them to our mirrors.

 You can add additional databases via the AdditionalDatabaseUrls configuration parameter, e.g., to deal with false-positives & false-negatives or the following requirements: